This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Maps, signposting & difficulty

-When planning our hiking trip to Methana we mainly used the Volcanic Trails website for inspiration and Wikiloc to finetune our hiking plans.
-Unfortunately, I didn’t find any printed map of the Methana Peninsula or any guidebook.
+When planning our hiking trip to Methana, we mainly used the Volcanic Trails website for inspiration and Wikiloc to fine-tune our hiking plans.
+Unfortunately, I didn’t find a printed map of the Methana Peninsula or a guidebook.

-The trails we followed during our trip were generally very well marked with frequent signs and wooden tables stating the destination of the path and in some cases also the distance.
-There was one exception but more about that later.
+The trails we followed during our trip were generally very well marked, with frequent signs and wooden tables stating the path’s destination and, in some cases, also the distance.
+There was one exception, but more about that later.

-We choose hikes of medium difficulty with around 10 km in distance and 500-600 meters of elevation gain.
+We chose hikes of medium difficulty, with around 10 km in distance and 500-600 meters of elevation gain.
 That being said, I found the hikes in Methan slightly more challenging than I would expect.
 This was mainly due to the rocky nature and rough surface of the trails.

 Day 1: Favierou Castle, Peristeri Cave & Vathy